-- Clothing and footwear should be comfortable and appropriate for students to participate safely in all school activities - Clothing that promotes direct or indirect messages or graphics referring to alcohol, drugs, gang culture, sex, weapons, violence, or profanity will not be permitted - Clothing may not encourage sexism, racism, homophobia, or discrimination regarding gender identity, sexual preference, race, religion, or origin - Clothing fabric must cover private areas and not be transparent - For safety and identification purposes, clothing must not be worn in a manner that restricts or shields a person's identity (ex - hoodies)
+- Clothing and footwear should be comfortable and appropriate for students to participate safely in all school activities - Clothing that promotes direct or indirect messages or graphics referring to alcohol, drugs, gang culture, sex, weapons, violence, or profanity will not be permitted - Clothing may not encourage sexism, racism, homophobia, or discrimination regarding gender identity, sexual preference, race, religion, or origin - Clothing fabric must cover private areas and not be transparent - For safety and identification purposes, clothing must not be worn in a manner that restricts or shields a person's identity.
+Students are permitted to wear hoodies if they do not cover their head.